 As one of Europe’s largest generators of electricity, Vattenfall operates a commercial energy business focused on being a leader in developing environmentally sustainable energy production.
 Vattenfall produces electricity and heat from six energy sources, giving the company a flexible and well-diversified business.
-With three main products – electricity, heat and gas – the company has three main markets: the Nordic countries, Germany and the Netherlands.
+With three main products – electricity, heat, and gas – the company has three main markets: the Nordic countries, Germany, and the Netherlands.

-Vattenfall faced multiple challenges: slow growth in the energy industry, plus increasing and changing demands of its stakeholders.
-In addition to changes in user needs and consumption, shifting regulations across Europe have directly affected the profitability of many energy sources through subsidies, energy taxes and tariffs.
+Vattenfall faced multiple challenges: slow growth in the energy industry plus increasing and changing demands of its stakeholders.
+In addition to changes in user needs and consumption, shifting regulations across Europe have directly affected the profitability of many energy sources through subsidies, energy taxes, and tariffs.

 Vattenfall knew it needed to evolve its strategy and start thinking differently about immediate changes and longer-term shifts.
 The company was certain it needed to focus on sustainability in the way it produced energy and in its offerings to customers in order to remain a competitive force.
-Vattenfall’s leaders also knew that they needed everyone in the business to understand the shift that was happening, given these enormous changes in consumption, regulation and technology.
+Vattenfall’s leaders also knew that they needed everyone in the business to understand the shift that was happening, given these enormous changes in consumption, regulation, and technology.

 The company chose Root to help tell its story to employees so everyone could understand how their industry and their company was changing.

-Root began the solution development process with a series of discovery conversations with key Vattenfall representatives from the communications, strategy, operations and human resources teams.
+Root began the solution development process with a series of discovery conversations with key Vattenfall representatives from the communications, strategy, operations, and human resources teams.
 These meetings focused on the key messages for employees and achieved clarity across functions on what it was they wanted their employees to know and understand about the company’s journey.

 The company wanted to help its people understand the reality of the work that needed to be done to transform the business and how this impacted finances and profitability.

 Vattenfall needed to illustrate the importance of operational excellence and the evolution of how the company produces and distributes its products.

+In order to help customers use energy more intelligently, the company wanted to help employees understand their role in educating customers.
 Ensuring that employees understand the three pillars and how their roles contribute to successful outcomes was essential to the company.